Synthetixio/SIPs/content/sccp/sccp-243.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-This SCCP proposes to update the DEBT-PERP `maxMarketValueUSD` from 3M to 200k sUSD.
+This SCCP proposes to update the SOL-PERP `maxMarketValueUSD` from 3M to 200k sUSD.

 ## Abstract